 |Carcharodon carcharias||18-26 feet||Temperate coastal waters and the open ocean.|

 The great white shark is the biggest fish in New York if you count saltwater fish caught off the coast of the state.
 That would also make it one of the largest animals in New York overall.
-These sharks rarely come close to the shore, but a few occasions have seen them off the coast of Jones Beach and Southampton.
+These sharks rarely come close to the shore, but on a few occasions have seen them off the coast of Jones Beach and Southampton.

 The great white shark is usually found in temperate coastal waters, so it’s not that surprising to find them along the coast of the U.S. However, they are not exactly common.
 Yet, they can measure over 20 feet long and weigh several thousand pounds.